Tinkerforge/doc/en/source/Hardware/Bricklets/Industrial_Counter.rst

 Example applications for the Bricklet are reading of a PWM signal and reading of sensors that have edge counts or frequency as output.

-The Industrial Counter Bricklet has a 7 pole Bricklet connector and is connected to a Brick with a ``7p-10p`` Bricklet cable.

 .. raw:: html

     <video class="align-center" max-width="100%" width="100%" height="auto" controls autoplay loop>